Natural stone steps with native planting in a large London garden.

 Curved deck with bespoke fascia in a large garden North London.

 Decking expresses a natural ambience and great versatility through organic contours and leading sightlines, while mitigating tricky level changes.
 When detailed in hardwood from renewable sources, decks form long-lasting, warm and recyclable elements which complete the palette of essential natural materials in many large garden designs.

 Native habitats for sun and shade with ferns, trees and grasses.

 Creating native plant habitats is easier to achieve than it commonly seems, often underrated or overlooked, yet is environmentally pivotal in restoring ecological balance and conserving natural beauty in sites of varying scales.
 With the UK's 5 predominant wild habitats yielding numerous grasses, rushes, bulbous plants, deciduous trees, coastal and woodland floras, we're able to design imaginative plantings which aren't only wildlife-friendly and long-lived, but are also far easier to maintain and manage in large London garden settings.

 Indigenous Hazel, Spindle and Ash trees.

 If you tallied all of the UK's native tree species, including a handful of large shrubs and a few endemic and naturalised ones, you'd reach a figure of 100 at a push.
-With thousands of trees originating in Asia grown here, this dendriform scarcity may seem bewildering, when in search for some architectural, branchy, leafy inspiration of indigenous origins.
-Yet, amid a plethora of unique fresh cultivars proliferating evermore with coloured, twisted and flaking bark, alongside unusual flowers, catkins, leaves, berries and multi-stemmed forms, there's a whole new world of arboreal delights to be enticed by to complete native planting schemes with added zest.
+With thousands of trees originating in Asia grown here, this dendriform scarcity seems bewildering when hunting for some architectural, branchy inspiration of indigenous origins.
+Yet, amid a plethora of unique fresh cultivars proliferating gradually with coloured, twisted and flaking bark, alongside unusual flowers, catkins, leaves, berries and multi-stemmed forms, there's a whole new world of arboreal delights to be enticed by to consummate native planting schemes with added zest.
 From Dogwoods to Willows, Beech to Birch, and every Hazel, Holly and Hornbeam in their midst, there's much to gain from forging a balance between indigenous and exotic floras to enhance originality and sustain natural ecosystems.

 Swedish birch tree foliage.